openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation.rst

      applying quantization or even adding preprocessing steps before compiling the model.

 | **Loaded and compiled**
-|   This state is achieved when one or more devices are specified for a model object to
+|   This representation is achieved when one or more devices are specified for a model object to
     run on (``ov.CompiledModel``), allowing device optimizations to be made and enabling inference.